ayushm-agrawal/Software_Dev_Projects/README.md

 ## Version

+#### Ver 0.3.1
+* Fixed bug where new tasks are not added from a different tab while the extension tab is closed.

 #### Ver 0.3
 * Fixed bug where if you delete a task it would delete the task after.
 * Added support to store the theme you select in a session.
 The same theme will now stay in different session.